35 Restaurant Marketing Ideas: How to Market a Restaurant

 The easiest way to get influencers to promote your restaurant is to invite them to come and try it for free.

 Have the agreement in place that they have to post photos on their platforms and give an honest review.
 Make sure that they tag your restaurant and the content is of high quality.

 Potential customers will pay attention and be far more likely convinced by a influencers post.

 Influencers have an advantage over ‘paid geo-targeted ads’ because they are from a human referral and not just an advertisement by a platform.

 ‘Influencer marketing drives a better-quality customer than PPC to your website, as they are further along in their buying cycle and are more likely to consider and purchase due to the third-party influence.’
 Alicia Russell (Onalytica).

-Use content that average people post to promote your brand.
+Utilize content that normal individuals post to advance your image.

 We recommend you don’t just agree to one post.
 Agree to get a couple of posts, a story of the night, some Tweets and a plug on Snapchat too.